stevechanieee/-1-BFloat16/README.md

 *Source:https://docs.nvidia.com/cuda/cusparse/index.html*

 In numerical analysis and scientific computing, a sparse matrix (a.k.a. sparse array) is a matrix, wherein most of the elements are zero.
-There is no strict definition for many elements need to be zero for a matrix to be considered sparse.
-However, some of the more universally acknowledged criterion include, "the number of non-zero elements is roughly the number of rows or columns."
+There is no strict definition regarding how many elements are zero for a matrix to be considered sparse.
+However, one of the more universally acknowledged criterion asserts, "the number of non-zero elements is roughly the number of rows or columns."
 In contrast, if the majority of the elements are non-zero, then the matrix is considered dense.
 The sparsity of the matrix = count for the zero elements / count for the total elements.

 The following are exemplars of efficient structures for constructing sparse matrices:
 * Dictionary of keys (DOK)-based sparse matrix: the array is represented as a dictionary that maps pairs (row, column) to the value of the elements.
 * List of Lists (LIL)-based sparse matrix: the array is represented as a list of rows, and each row is represented as list of pairs (index position, value).
 * Coordinate list (COO)-based sparse matrix: the array is represented as a list of tuples (row, column, value).
 * Compressed Sparse Column (CSC) or Compressed Column Storage (CCS) (a.k.a.
-Harwell-Boeing sparse matrix format): specified by the arrays {val, row_ind, col_ptr}, where val stores the nonzero elements of the matrix (i.e., the floating-point numbers), row_ind stores the row indices of each nonzero element, and col_ptr stores the index of the elements in val which start a column of matrix A.
+Harwell-Boeing sparse matrix format): specified by the arrays {val, row_ind, col_ptr}, where val stores the non-zero elements of the matrix (i.e., the floating-point numbers), row_ind stores the row indices of each nonzero element, and col_ptr stores the index of the elements in val which start a column of matrix A.
 * Compressed Sparse Row (CSR) or Compressed Row Storage (CRS)(a.k.a.
-Yale sparse matrix format): specified by the arrays {val, col_ind, row_ptr}, where val stores the nonzero elements of the matrix (i.e., the floating-point numbers), col_ind stores the column indices of each nonzero element, and row_ptr stores the index of the elements in val which start a column of matrix A.
+Yale sparse matrix format): specified by the arrays {val, col_ind, row_ptr}, where val stores the non-zero elements of the matrix (i.e., the floating-point numbers), col_ind stores the column indices of each nonzero element, and row_ptr stores the index of the elements in val which start a column of matrix A.

-It should be axiomatic that operations involving standard dense matrix structures expend processing and storage on the zeros.
-Sparse matrix structures are more easily compressed and, therefore, require significantly processing and storage.
+It should be axiomatic that operations involving standard dense matrix structures expend a great deal of processing and storage for the zeros.
+Sparse matrix structures are, theoretically, more easily compressed and, therefore, require significantly less processing and storage.

-The utilized data types might include:
+Depending upon the permissibility of rounding, the following data types may be used:
 float: a single precision 32-bit IEEE 754 floating point format.
 double: a double precision 64-bit IEEE 754 floating point format.
 decimal: will 100% accurately represent any number, whereas float and double are not able to accurately represent all numbers.

+Other data types, which are available from the CUDA library, include:
 cuComplex: creates a new complex single precision number consisting of the given real and imaginary part.
 cuDoubleComplex: creates a new complex double precision number consisting of the given real and imaginary part.